astral-sh/rye/docs/philosophy.md

 Today there are a ton of different resolvers in the Python ecosystem.
 Pip has two, poetry has one, pdm has one, different independent Python and Rust resolvers exist on top of that.
-Resolvers are important, but unfortunately are are both too many and too many issues with the existing ones.
+Resolvers are important, but unfortunately, there are both too many and too many issues with the existing ones.
 Here is what I believe a resolver needs to be able to accomplish:

 * **Allow resolving across markers:** most resolvers in the Python ecosystem today can only